 In Steps | An adult’s stride of approximately 10 meters will mean 26 steps for the full pitch length. |

-Types of Cricket Pitches
+Types of Pitches

 Different pitches impact the gameplay by influencing how the ball behaves.
 Broadly, pitches can be classified based on their conditions: